Critical Areas Ordinance (CAO)

 Thurston County has started updating the Critical Areas Ordinance (CAO), with completion planned for the end of 2026.
 The CAO guides how land can be developed safely near environmentally sensitive areas.
 It draws on the best available science to balance property use with the protection of human health and safety, water quality, and wildlife habitat – for today and future generations.

 The CAO update is currently being reviewed by the Planning Commission while County staff works on collecting Best Available Science (BAS) and writing draft code.
 Nothing is finalized yet, and the County wants to hear your feedback and ideas.
-Through next year, there will be many opportunities for the community to share feedback and ask questions.
+Through this year, there will be many opportunities for the community to share feedback and ask questions.
 You input will be essential in shaping this process.

 Updates to the CAO could include: